-If you are looking to get off the beaten path in Budapest, you have come to the right place.
-After spending almost a week in the Hungarian capital and having covered all of the main attractions, we went in search of some of Budapest’s hidden gems.
-In this article, we share what we discovered and our top 14 unusual things to do in Budapest.
+If you want to get off the beaten path and find some hidden gems in Budapest, this article is for you.
+After spending almost a week in the Hungarian capital and having covered all of the main attractions, we searched for some of the more secret places in Budapest.
+In this article, I’ll be sharing what we discovered.

-From underground caving adventures and eerie gothic castles, to meandering the cities alternative district, here are 14 of the most quirky things to do in Budapest.
+From underground caving adventures and eerie gothic castles to meandering the cities alternative district, here are 16 quirky and unusual hidden gems in Budapest.

 1. Alternative Budapest Tour